mohabouje/WinToast/README.md

             	....
          };

-Now, every time you want to launch a new toast, just create a new template and use:
+Now, every time you want to launch a new toast, just create a new template and configure it:

     WinToastHandlerExample* handler = new WinToastHandlerExample;
     WinToastTemplate templ = WinToastTemplate(WinToastTemplate::ImageWithTwoLines);